 Regular attendance is necessary and expected.
 Excessive absenteeism may result in failure to achieve course objectives and interfere with academic success.
 Specific attendance and grading requirements for each course are stated in the respective course syllabus.
 Please refer to program-specific attendance policies for additional information.

 PREGNANCY

-A student who becomes pregnant while enrolled in a degree program should refer to program-specific pregnancy guidelines, located on page 78 (Nursing) and page 93 (Radiography).
+A student who becomes pregnant while enrolled in a degree program should refer to program-specific pregnancy guidelines.